Dev-Nothing/Dev-Nothing/README.md

 - 👋 Hi, I’m @Dev-Nothing
-- 👀 I’m interested in mobile development
+- 👀 I’m Full Stack Developmer
-- 🌱 I’m currently learning react-native
+- 🌱 I’m currently learning new skills.
+- ✨ My repo is empty for now but it will not be soon.
 - 📫 Email: louiefuentes.dev@gmail.com

 <!---